-How are you managing your daily WHS responsibilities with the added risk imposed by the COVID-19 global pandemic?
-Keeping your workplace safe and compliant with Australian WHS legislation can be a full-time job even at the best of times.
+How are you managing your daily WHS responsibilities with the added risks imposed by the COVID-19 global pandemic?
+Keeping your workplace safe and compliant with Australian WHS regulations can be a full-time job even at the best of times.

-We are sharing 5 workplace safety tips from some of Australia’s leading HSE and Compliance Managers — to help you stay on top of your risk management plan and ensure that critical hazards don’t slip through the gaps.
+We share five workplace safety tips from some of Australia’s leading HSE and Compliance Managers — to help you stay on top of your risk management plan and ensure that critical hazards don’t slip through the gaps.

 SAFETY TIP 1

 “When you make processes easy for someone, they are more likely to do it.
 Easy processes help form the right habits.”

 Sahra V., Power Generation HSE Manager, ALINTA ENERGY